-Andrea E. Neuman is a partner in the New York office of Gibson, Dunn & Crutcher and admitted to practice in both California and New York.
-Ms. Neuman Co-Chairs Gibson Dunn's Transnational Litigation Practice Group and is a member of the firm's Appellate, Class Action, Environmental Litigation and Mass Tort and International Arbitration Practice Groups.
+Andrea E. Neuman is a partner in the New York office of Gibson, Dunn & Crutcher and admitted to practice in both New York and California.
+Ms. Neuman Co-Chairs Gibson Dunn's Transnational Litigation Practice Group and is a member of the firm's International Arbitration, Appellate, Class Action, and Environmental Litigation and Mass Tort Practice Groups.

 Ms. Neuman received her Juris Doctor from the University of Virginia, and dual degrees from the University's McIntire School of Commerce with high distinction.

 Ms. Neuman has served as Chair of the Board of Directors of the Orange County Child Abuse Prevention Center and on the Board of United Cerebral Palsy of Orange County.
 She has been a member of the United Way's Alexis de Tocqueville Society and the Women's Philanthropic Fund.
 Ms. Neuman has also served as Co-Chair of BUZZ: An Executive Women's Think Tank.

 - Perez v.
 Dole Food Company, Inc.: Lead trial counsel representing Dole Food Company against false claims that the company funded and directed the activities of AUC paramilitaries in the banana-growing regions of Colombia and is responsible for hundreds of deaths in connection with Colombia's internal conflict between warring paramilitaries and guerillas in that region.
 Early in the litigation, Ms. Neuman succeeded in defeating the plaintiffs' attempt to proceed under pseudonyms and obtained a cost bond ruling holding that Dole was "likely to prevail" on the merits at trial.
 As the matter progressed, Dole obtained both an order requiring Plaintiffs' counsel to submit his electronic devices for forensic inspection and monetary sanctions of tens of thousands of dollars for plaintiffs' abuse of discovery.
 The matter resolved when plaintiffs dismissed all their claims with prejudice immediately following testimony confirming witness tampering.